pcoccoli/website/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/e7bc3ca8-6e6c-4de7-8e58-886e9e68eacb/deploy-status)](https://app.netlify.com/sites/pedantic-sinoussi-974ee3/deploys)

-# OASIS Open Projects Static Site Template
+# Open Cybersecurity Alliance Website Repository

-This repository is an example template static site for open projects websites.
-It makes use of Hugo, a customizeable Hugo theme, github-driven deployment, and hosting with Netlify.
+This repository houses the content for [our website](https://opencybersecurityalliance.org/).
+It is forked from the OASIS static site template for open projects.
+It makes use of Hugo, a customizable Hugo theme, github-driven deployment, and hosting with Netlify.
 For more information about these tools, see:

 * https://gohugo.io/about/
 * https://themes.gohugo.io/gohugo-theme-ananke/
 * https://gohugo.io/hosting-and-deployment/hosting-on-netlify/

-You can see a live demo at https://pedantic-sinoussi-974ee3.netlify.com/

-## Using this Template for an Open Project Website
+## Updating and Maintaining the Website

 This template assumes you are comfortable with git-based development workflows and have experience downloading & installing new software packages for your operating system.
-A basic understanding of HTML is helpful, as is basic understanding of Markdown.
+An understanding of HTML is helpful, as is basic understanding of Markdown.

 ### Quick Start